MobilityData/gbfs-json-schema/models/java/README.md

-Packages include GBFS versions to accommodate for future releases which may include older versions, since some consumers may need to handle multiple non-compatible versions in the same application (i.e. you should be able to parse v2.1 feeds with the v2.2 package, but v3.0 package would not be able to parse v2.2 feeds)
+Packages include GBFS versions to accommodate for future releases which may include older versions, since some consumers may need to handle multiple non-compatible versions in the same application (i.e. you should be able to parse v2.1 feeds with the v2.2 package, but v3.0 package would not be able to parse v2.2 feeds).

 ## Add the Dependency